xtv-online/live-tools/README.md

 ## Set-Up
 Make sure to copy `/public/js/default.config.js` to `config.js` and fill out the necessary info.
+Pull all necessary npm packages and you're ready to go!

 ## Screenshots
 ### Director's view